-On a sidenote, I believe it’s important these days to find a healthy ratio of what to keep digitally and what to delete.
-Likewise I prefer to be selective with the photos I take, because I, and not my camera, should live the moment and not your camera.
+As a side note, I believe it’s important to find a healthy ratio of what to keep digitally and what to let go (delete).
+Likewise, I prefer to be selective of the photos I take, because I, and not my camera, should live the moment.

-Having said that, I’d would have a hard time if I’d lose my most personal photos and essential documents.
+Having said that, I’d would have a hard time if I’d lose my personal photos or essential documents.
 Life is unpredictable, but you can protect your things.
-Think about a decease of a friend, wouldn’t you like to have your photos of each other stored safely?
-On the other side, music and movies are thanks to streaming services like Spotify/Rdio and Netflix more or less always accessible and don’t need to be backuped in my opinion.
+For example when a loved one passes away, wouldn’t you like to have your photos of each other stored safely?

-So what is safe?
+So, what is a safe strategy?
 Nothing is 100% bulletproof, but a protection against 99% of the data-loss causes isn’t hard.
-I believe in a combination of an on- and off-site backup, which basically means having a fast backup around you and another at a different location.
-Below I outline my backup strategy and give an overview of trustful online storage and backup providers.
+I believe in a combination of an on-site and off-site backup, which basically means having a fast backup around and another one at a different location.
+Below I outline my backup strategy, followed with an overview of trustful online storage and backup providers.

-Layer 1: I have a MacBook Pro with a 160 GB SSD on which I only store my most important photos, personal documents, business documents and project files.
-Everything else, like archived documents, music and movies is saved on an external 1 TB HDD.
-Additional I synchronize all data from my MacBook Pro with arRsync on the external hard disc.
-Consequential I have a backup of my most important files.
+Layer 1: I have a MacBook Pro with a 160 GB SSD on which I only store my most important photos, personal documents, business documents, and projects.
+Everything else, like archived documents, music, and movies, is saved on an external 1 TB HDD.
+Additionally, I synchronize all data from my MacBook Pro with arRsync to the external HDD, which leaves me with one backup of my most important files.

 Layer 2: A second external 1 TB HDD backups my first 1 TB HDD daily with Apple’s Time Machine application.
-With that I have already two backups of my most important files and one backup of everything else.
-This means my MacBook Pro and one external hard disc can simultaneously die.
+That leaves me at two backups of my most important files and one backup of everything else.
+Therefor my MacBook Pro and one external HDD can simultaneously fail.

-Layer 3: Most scenarios should be covered by those two layers, but what’s about fire or a robbery?
-For that the best is to have another copy in a second location.
-You could for example rent a safe deposit box, store it at a friends place or use an online storage/backup provider.
-I choose the latter, because of it’s higher availability and the redundancy that comes with it included.
+Layer 3: Most scenarios should be covered by those two layers, but what about a fire or a robbery?
+To be protected from such cases you need to have another copy in a second location.
+You could for example rent a safe deposit box, store it at a friends place, or use an online storage/backup provider.
+I chose the latter, because of its higher availability and the redundancy that comes with it included.

 The next section covers off-site backups.

-As mentioned a backup stored in another location is a great way to be protected in case of fire or a robbery.
-You could use for example a friends place, your workplace or rent a safe deposit box.
+A backup stored in another location is a great way to be protected in case of a fire or a robbery.
+A friends place, your workplace, or a safe deposit box are all possible options.
 You’d have running costs if you settle with a safe deposit box, but can place as much data as you want.
-The total costs for large data capacities are probably cheaper than using an online storage/backup provider.
-Furthermore you aren’t limited by your internet connection, which is especially useful when you need to restore a big chunk of data.
-On the other side, updating your backup is a bit more time consuming, because you need to travel between locations.
+The total costs for large data capacities are likely cheaper than an online storage/backup provider.
+You also won’t be limited by your internet connection, which is especially useful when you need to restore big chunks of data.
+On the other hand, updating your backup is more time consuming, because you need to travel between locations.

-This brings us to the alternative, online backups.
-The benefits are that your data is most times redundantly saved in a secure data center and theoretically everywhere available.
-So it doesn’t matter if you are at home or on an island, you can always access your files as long as you’re connected to the internet.
-Most companies provide an application to automatically backup your data and to selectively restore files.
-The downsides are that the running costs tend to be higher (as technology progresses it will get cheaper) and that you’re limited by your internet connection, which can be painful when you need to recover lots of data.
-Some providers will send you a hard disc with your data for a fee though.
+This brings us to the alternative—online backups.
+The benefits are that your data is most likely stored with redundancy in a secure data center and theoretically available from anywhere.
+It doesn’t matter if you are at home or on an island, you can always access your files as long as you’re connected to the internet.
+To do so, most companies provide an application to automatically backup your data and to selectively restore files.
+The downsides are that the running costs tend to be higher (as technology progresses it will get cheaper) and that you’re limited by your internet connection, which is painful when you need to recover lots of data.
+Some providers will send you a hard drive with your data for a fee though.